mccnick/secoms319/Midterm_Project/README.md

 -----------
 ### About the project:
-- We tried our best to learn how to implement using a raspberry pi into a website.
+- We tried our best to learn how to implement using a raspberry pi into usable JSON data to show on a website.
 We chose to use accelerometer and gyroscope sensors to feed data to a website and analyze the data on the project page to showcase to the user.

 -----------